James Parsons – Content Powerded Interview

 Anything that involves cheaping out with content or cutting corners is generally a bad recommendation when it has serious SEO implications.

 How do you choose who to reach out to/partner with?
-Where do you find them, and what approach do you take when reaching out?
+Where do you find

 I evaluate all of my employees and partners by their work and their results.
 Sometimes I find them by directly hiring them, other times I hunt them down and reach out to them on LinkedIn or email, and sometimes they find me.
 I like giving people a chance to see what they can accomplish.